 No, you can substitute the lemon oil for fresh lemon juice or lemon extract.
 Lemon oil is just a little more potent.

-You can keep this cake in a covered container for up to 5 days at room temperature.
+You can keep this cake in a covered airtight container for up to 5 days at room temperature.

 More Cakes to Try this Season